nextbreakpoint/sqltemplate/README.md

 SQLTemplate is a helper class to execute SQL statements in Java language.

-SQLTemplate is a wrapper of standard JDBC API using a fluent interface.
+SQLTemplate is a wrapper with a fluent interface of standard JDBC API.

 The code is designed using a functional approach and it requires Java 8.